 Bye Bye Birdie — Book by Mike Stewart, Music by Charles Strouse, Lyrics by Lee Adams — is set in 1958.
 The story was inspired by the phenomenon of popular singer Elvis Presley and his draft notice into the Army in 1957.
 Historical tidbit: The rock star character’s name, “Conrad Birdie,” is word play on the name of Conway Twitty, a rock-and-roll rival of Presley’s.

 *** UPDATE: Tickets are sold out for Friday and Saturday.
 We may have a limited number of tickets at the door if any are returned by patrons who cannot attend ***

 These performances always sell out, so get your tickets early!
 Tickets are $18 for Adults and $16 for Students and Seniors (60 and older)

-All tickets are reserved seating and can be purchased online starting February 12th.
+All tickets are reserved seating and can be purchased online.
 If you purchase tickets and find you cannot attend, please let us know so we can release your seat and sell it to another interested patron.
 Please plan on arriving early, as the House will be at capacity.